Objectives

 In this exercise, we run the Simulated Annealing ABC (SABC), for a Bayesian inference of the parameter of the model “survival”, with a flat prior.
 Note, in practice, we would not want to use an ABC algorithm for this problem.
 Why?

 For ABC, we need to define the prior density and a function that generates random outputs from our model \(p(y|\theta)\).
-That means we are sampling from the likelihood.
-Note however, that we do not need a function which evaluates the density of the likelihood.
+That means we are sampling from the probabilistic model.
+Note however, that we do not need a function which evaluates the associated density, i.e., the likelihood.

-We use the R package EasyABC
+We use the Python package SimulatedAnnealingABC,

 As a next step, let’s read the data that we observed in the form of